megagilli/css-extras/docs/functions.md

 ## `--smooth-shadow()`

 Creates a smooth shadow.
-Generates 3 shadow layers.
+Generates three shadow layers.
 The spread-factor controls how distributed the shadows are.

 ### Parameters